 Instructions

-- Beat the butter and sugars until light and fluffy, about 2–3 minutes.
+- Beat the 125 g butter (room temperature) and 50 g white sugar, 100 g brown sugar until light and fluffy, about 2-3 minutes.

-- Add wet ingredients and mix until smooth
+- Add 1 tsp vanilla extract, 1 egg and mix until smooth

-- Gently mix in the peanut butter chips, saving a few to press on top of the dough balls before baking for a decorative finish.
+- Gently mix in the 100 g peanut butter chips saving a few to press on top of the dough balls before baking for a decorative finish.

 - Preheat the oven to 175°C (350°F) and line a baking tray with parchment paper.